Licensing and Subscription

 After completing all the necessary steps to obtain this type of license, you will receive the keys, not the license file.
 This metered key can be applied using the Metered class specially introduced for this purpose.

-The following code example shows how to set metered public and private keys:
+The following code example shows how to set limited public and private keys:

 Changing the License File Name